ESGF/esgf-swt/_posts/2015-03-31-download-file-list-incomplete.markdown

 **1. Select the variables you need with "Filter over text"**

 Unless you need all variables, you should filter them.
 Unfortunately simple selection via the Search Categories "Variable", "Variable Long Name" and "CF Standard Name" only affects the dataset list.
-A selection of files inside a dataset is not be done in this way.
+A selection of files inside a dataset can not be done in this way.
 Instead use "Filter over text".
 The following steps lead to a wget script for one variable only, in the example tas:

-* Type-in *variable:tas* in the text field left to the light blue "Search" button
+* Type-in `variable:tas` in the text field left to the light blue "Search" button
 * Press the light blue "Search" button.
-A *query:variable:tas* should appear in the "Current Selections"
+A `query:variable:tas` should appear in the "Current Selections"
 * In case this has not be done before, add the data sets you are interested in to the Data Cart
 * Under tab "Data Cart" enable the radio button "Filter over text"
 * Click on "WGET", download the wget script and run it